Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 He took a couple of calming breaths, and tried to find a serene place from which he could work his retribution.
 He knew he wasn’t going to find it on the spot, but sometimes the journey itself was worth the effort.
 A little trickle of calm found its way into his soul.
 It was an icy calm, a place from which Daar would do very much indeed to avenge Blaczynski and all the rest.
 It wasn’t what Sister Shoo would consider ideal, but...serenity didn’t need to mean peaceful.

-“Thank you, Tiyun.”
-He gave a slight nod of thankfulness. ”Take the rest of the day off, ‘kay?”
+"Thank you, Tiyun."
+He gave a slight nod of thankfulness.
+"Take the rest of the day off, ‘kay?"

-“Yes, My Father.”
+"Yes, My Father."
 There wasn’t even a *hint* of protest in his tone.
 No matter.
 It was late afternoon by then, and Tiyun deserved a break.
 If he was maybe a bit eager to get out of Daar’s presence...well…

 Daar could hardly blame him.
 No. Weakness. *Only* strength.

 Enough self-indulgence.
 His staff was of course competent and wise, and could handily manage affairs in his absence, but Daar had a war to win.
 They would need guidance and direction; it was his will that caused all this, after all.
 Daar growled to himself and prowled purposely down the corridors of his ship, the deck shuddering underpaw and announcing his presence before his heavy musk ever could.
 He resumed command of the war effort from his battle room.

 The room went dead silent when he prowled in.
 Many even backed away from him from wherever they were standing.
-He ignored that and commanded his staff, “Brief me.”
+He ignored that and commanded his staff, "Brief me."

 They did.
 Daar called a meeting of his generals.
 Plans were made and approved.
 Things were set into motion.
 Daar praised as appropriate, gently educated on the finer points of a thing here and there, and learned considerably more in return.
 He made sure to convey that, too.